Our Programs' Stories

 Davis Senior High School - Davis, CA

 The DHS Strings Tutoring Program (DHSSTP) was the foundation for the ALTO Model.
 Founded nearly two years ago, this program serves elementary and middle school orchestra students living in Davis, a small suburb of Sacramento, California.
 The program charges $15 per lesson, but scholarships are available for low income families to reduce or completely waive this fee.
+Despite this, the program has collected $5,000 in donations through fundraising efforts, donations, and tutors who choose to "donate" their paychecks to the program.
 While this is a paid program, all proceeds go directly to pay the tutors.
-In spite of this, the DHSSTP has raised over $20,000 to support the Davis High School Orchestra Program through fundraisers, donation drives, and even through generous tutors who chose to donate their paychecks instead of keeping them.
-With schools reopening, the program plans to further expand its fundraising efforts through public performances and community outreach events.
+With schools now reopened, the program is hosting numerous in-person recitals and concerts.